Is Homosexual Sin Worse than Heterosexual Sin?

-This is a hot-button question in our day and age, to say the least.
-Forty years of well-intentioned Christian activism against homosexuality in our country has left the gay community with the impression that Christians are self-righteous and intolerant.
+This is one of many hot-button questions in our day and age.
+Many years of well-intentioned Christian activism against homosexuality in our country has left the gay community with the impression that Christians are self-righteous and intolerant.
 Be that as it may, it is still a worthwhile issue to consider.

 Before we get into that question, we will need to narrow down our categories a little to make sure we are measuring “like with like.”
 For instance, a man raping a woman is far worse than two men hooking up for casual sex.
 So simply putting homosexual activity up against heterosexual sin is too broad of a comparison.
 Perhaps a better way to ask the question would be, “Is homosexual promiscuity worse than heterosexual promiscuity?”
 Here we have two similar behaviors distinguished solely by gender orientation.